joealden/corum-docs/README.md

 variable.
 Add the directory to your `PATH` variable and try again.

 Now that `mdbook` has been installed, clone this repo if you haven't already.
-To compile the book, run the command `mdbook build` in the root directory.
+To compile the book, run the command `yarn build` in the root directory.
 A `book` directory will be created, this can now be served statically on any web server.

 ## Development